Angles24/ZodiacWeapons/ReadMe.md

 Levequests sometimes don't turn in all the way.
 May have to turn them in manually.

 Copperbell Mines (Hard): One of the Collapsed Rocks has a smaller hitbox then RB thinks it does.
 Sometimes melee classes don't get close enough.
 Watch this.
+The Tousand Maws of Toto-Rak: The meshing here is absolutely horrible.
+Keep an eye on it as you run as it may not be able to get to some of the photocells that drop.
+And could possibly get stuck on things.